Sirivasv/AlRyNo/index.md

 {% include latex-support.html %}

-# AlRyNo
+# RNA (Rhythm-Note Alignment)

-This is the description page for AlRyNo, a symbolic music similarity measure using a modified version of local alignment.
-AlRyNo uses a substitution function which consider the pitch class and the difference in the onset for each possible match.
+This is the description page for RNA, a symbolic music similarity measure using a modified version of local alignment.
+RNA uses a substitution function which consider the pitch class and the difference in the onset for each possible match.
 We also present a comparison made with these other similarity measures:
   * Euclidean Distance
   * Correlation Distance